 ‘Let’s get out of here.’
 Harry plucked the small, glowing orb off the shelf and tucked it into his pocket.

-They hurried back through the shelves toward the door, then edged out into the black of the corridor.
+They hurried back through the shelves toward the door, then stepped out into the black of the corridor.
 Brisk footsteps and the click of metal on stone drifted through the gloom.

 ‘Where is this room, Lucius?’
 A soft giggle echoed through the dark.
 ‘I can’t see anything.’

 ‘The next door.’
 Lucius Malfoy’s smooth voice slipped through the shadows.
-‘If you hadn’t been so distracted by trying to get through the sealed door at the far end, then spent ages messing with the Veil, we’d be done by now.’
+‘If you hadn’t spent ages messing with the Veil and trying to get through the sealed door at the far end, we’d be done by now.’

 ‘Shush.’
 The witch clapped her hands together.
 ‘We’re not alone.’